panprogramadorgh/zettelkasten/01-literature-notes 📖/2505071017_tensorflow-keras-api-components.md

 The `tf.keras.Model` class features built-in training and evaluation methods:
 - `tf.keras.Model.fit` — This method trains a model for a given number of epochs.
 - `tf.keras.Model.predict` — Generates output predictions for input samples.
-- `tf.keras.Model.evaluate` — Returns the loss and metrics values for the model
+- `tf.keras.Model.evaluate` — Returns the loss and metrics values for the model; configured with:
+- `tf.keras.Model.compile` method.

 These methods gives you access to the following built-in training features:
 - Callbacks — [[2505081104_tensorflow-keras-callbacks]]
-- Distributed training
+- Distributed training.
+Scale training to multiple GPUs, TPUs or devices.
-- Step fusing
+- Step fusing.

-#programming #ai #neural_networks #machine_learning #python #tensorflow

-#literature
+## Sources
+- `TensorFlow` official docs.